sergei-mironov/litrepl/README.md

 At present, Litrepl includes support for two Python interpreter variants and a custom Aicli interpreter by the same author.

-#### Basic Evaluation
+#### Basic Execution

-Litrepl recognises verbatim code sections followed by zero or more result sections.
+Litrepl recognises and executes verbatim code sections followed by zero or more result sections.
 In Markdown documents, the Python code is any triple-quoted section labeled as `python`.
 The result is any triple-quoted `result` section.
 In LaTeX documents, sections are marked with `\begin{python}\end{python}` and `\begin{result}\end{result}` environments correspondingly.

 The primary command for evaluating formatted documents is `litrepl